Skip to content

 1. State Ownership: The Rust engine is the primary source of truth for agent configurations.

-2. Tool Protocol: All agent tools must return an anyhow::Result<String>.
+2. Tool Protocol: All agent tools must implement the Tool trait and return a ToolExecutionError on failure.

 Sovereign Intelligence Architecture.